rockettheme/hebe/README.md

 # Installation
 You can install hebe by running the one-line command below, making sure you change directory to the folder you actually want hebe to get cloned to.
+By default it gets installed at the root of your `$HOME` directory.

 ```bash
 cd ~ && git clone https://github.com/rockettheme/hebe.git &&  cd hebe && ./hebe register . && ./hebe link hebe /usr/local/bin && echo -e "Installation completed\n\n Hebe help:" && hebe